-Pasco County Road 579 initially follows Morris Bridge Road north 3.515 miles to Florida 54 to the west of Zephryhills.
+Pasco County Road 579 initially follows Morris Bridge Road north 3.515 miles to SR 54, west of Zephryhills.
 Combining with CR 54 along the western leg of Eiland Boulevard, CR 579 continues north 1.850 miles to Handcart Road.
 Handcart Road branches north from Eiland Boulevard, taking CR 579 another 4.472 miles to a T-intersection with CR 579A (Prospect Road).

-Prospect Road extends CR 579 due east then north 2.251 miles to Florida 52 along the east side of the St. Leo town limits.
-Happy Hill Road takes over from there, representing the northern 2.084 mile leg of CR 579 to CR 578 (St. Joe Road) to the west of Dade City.
+Prospect Road extends CR 579 due east then north 2.251 miles to SR 52 along the east side of the St. Leo town limits.
+Happy Hill Road takes over from there, representing the northern 2.084 mile leg of CR 579 to CR 578 (St. Joe Road), west of Dade City.